Investigators & Collaborators

 Catherine Backman, PhD, OT(C), FCAOT

-Prof. Catherine Backman is a Professor and Head of the Department of Occupational Science & Occupational Therapy at the University of British Columbia, a Senior Scientist at the Arthritis Research Canada and an Affiliated Researcher at Vancouver Coastal Health Research Institute.
+Prof. Catherine Backman is a Professor Emerita in the Department of Occupational Science & Occupational Therapy at the University of British Columbia, a Senior Scientist at the Arthritis Research Canada and an Affiliated Researcher at Vancouver Coastal Health Research Institute.

 Catherine’s research interests cluster in two broad areas: (a) occupational disruption and the impact of chronic illness on participation in paid and unpaid work and social roles.
 Recent studies relate to parenting, employment, and creative occupations, with an emphasis on balancing occupations to promote health and well-being; (b) evaluating the outcomes of occupational therapy and rehabilitation interventions, including use of e-health tools, and the ethical tensions that arise in delivering competent care..

 In 2004, Catherine was awarded the Catherine Muriel Driver Memorial Lectureship and named a Fellow (FCAOT) by the Canadian Association of Occupational Therapists in 2004.
-She was also the 2009 recipient of the Distinguished Scholar Award from the Association of Rheumatology Health Professionals, a Division of the American College of Rheumatology.
+She was also the recipient of the Distinguished Scholar Award and Lifetime Achievement Awards from the Association of Rheumatology Professionals, a Division of the American College of Rheumatology.

 Recognized as an exceptional mentor, Catherine received the prestigious Killam University Teaching Prize in 2002 and currently supervises MSc and PhD students in rehabilitation and interdisciplinary studies.